4finance/micro-infra-spring/README.md

 ### Running stubs

 #### Running specified stubs
-To run stubs execute `gradle runStubs<ProjectMetadataFileWithoutExtension>`.
+To run stubs execute `gradle run<ProjectMetadataFileWithoutExtension>Stubs`.

-For example: to run stubs for `healthCheck` project execute `gradle runStubsHealthCheck`.
+For example: to run stubs for `healthCheck` project execute `gradle runHealthCheckStubs`.
 This will:
 * start Zookeeper
 * run stubs for projects defined in healthCheck.json